moj-analytical-services/IntroRTraining/Intro_markdown.md

 ?dplyr::select
 ```

-The use of double colons enables you to specify the package you are referring to before calling the function, hence avoiding using the wrong function if two functions have the same name and are from different packages.
-If the package isn't specified by using the double-colon notation then R will use the function from your most recently loaded package and will warn you when you load a package if there is some overlap.

 So, if we want to create a new dataset called offenders_anonymous which only includes the variables representing date of birth, weight and number of previous convictions from the dataset offenders: